Wiktor102/webpack-scoped-css/README.md

 			// ... rules for other file types,

-			getCssLoaders({}, true) // You can drop the 2nd argument if you don't need sass/scss ],
+			getCssLoaders({}, true) // You can drop the 2nd argument if you don't need sass/scss
+			// NOTE: The above call will likely change in next major version ],
 	},
 	// Other options